Self-supervised neural operator for solving partial differential equations: Results and discussion

 \section{Results and discussion}

-In this section, we employ the examples of one-dimensional steady/unsteady nonlinear reaction-diffusion equations, two-dimensional nonlinear PDE with different geometries, and a vortex-induced vibration of a flexible cylinder problem, to demonstrate the accuracy of SNO.
-Furthermore, we showcase the capability of SNO for extrapolation in time based on two time-dependent PDE problems.
-Details for our computations are present in \ref{sec:computations}.
+In this section, we employ the examples of one-dimensional nonlinear reaction-diffusion equations, two-dimensional Poisson equation on parameterized geometries, two- and five-dimensional time-dependent PDE problems, and a vortex-induced vibration (VIV) of a flexible cylinder problem, to demonstrate the accuracy of SNO.
+Furthermore, we showcase the capability of SNO for extrapolation in time based on the VIV problem.
+Details on our computations in each test case, e.g., architectures of FE and Transformer, training steps, etc., are present in \ref{sec:computations}.